Facebook

 The data from this study shows that, with increasing inflation and frequency of unexpected events, workers are thinking about their employment as a means to an end.
 The influx of creativity and flexibility that was brought on by the pandemic taught workers to think outside the box when it came to career progression and how to earn a living.
 Their risk appetite is increasing, leading to a labor market with higher turnover than older generations, and increased hiring and onboarding costs.
 Employers are seeing the momentum for role customization and are reviewing candidates from more diverse backgrounds.
 As we continue to experience peaks and troughs in specific labor markets (like tech), we will see an exchange of leverage between the employers and workers.
 As it stands, with employers under the microscope and the right fit being a scarce resource, companies must challenge their status quo by looking to new and creative ways to attract talent.

-For more information about who we have profiled on our panel for consumer and business professionals, visit the Markets page of our website or view our Panel Book.
+For more information, visit the Markets page of our website or view our Panel Book.